chang-amy/LittleJourneysPolicies/PrivacyPolicy.md

 ## Location of Data

-Little Journey is operated by a team based in the United States.
+Little Journeys is operated by a team based in the United States.
 If you are located outside the United States, please be aware that any information you provide will be transferred to and stored in the United States.
 By using the Services and providing us with your personal information, you consent to this transfer.

 ## Children

 The Services require users to be at least 13 years of age.
-Little Journey does not knowingly collect personal information from children under 13.
+Little Journeys does not knowingly collect personal information from children under 13.
 If you believe a child under 13 has created an account without parental consent, please contact us and we will delete the account promptly.

 ## Changes and Questions